Firs Curriculum Design Statement

 - Ensure children are ready for the next stage of their development – Ready For Learning and Ready For Life.

 Young et al (2017) identifies a Future 3 powerful knowledge curriculum, which is forever open to change through debates, research and expert leaders.
-At Firs we ensure we know and understand ourselves well, to ensure we develop powerful knowledge children to act or think in a different way – we review our curriculum offer continuously.
+At Firs we ensure we know and understand ourselves well, to ensure we develop powerful knowledge children to act or think in a different way – Subject Leaders review the curriculum offer continuously.
 We use Data Driven Instruction to ensure school leaders and teachers analyse, review and evolve the delivery of the curriculum based on identified gaps in learning.
-To deliver a powerful knowledge curriculum, and develop the powerful knowers and knowing, we ensure a planned curriculum and planned assessment approach drives this vision.

 A Planned Curriculum Approach